khannaveed2020/NetTrace/README.md

 - **Optional Technical Logging**: Save netsh technical details when needed
 - **Real-time Monitoring**: Optional log file monitoring with `Get-Content -Wait`

-## Version 1.2.2 - Critical Fix
+## Version 1.2.3 - Service Persistence Enhancement

-⚠️ **IMPORTANT UPDATE**: Version 1.2.2 contains a critical fix for the persistence feature.
-Previous version 1.2.1 used PowerShell jobs for "service-based persistence" which incorrectly terminated when users logged off, breaking the persistence promise.

-Version 1.2.2 now implements **true Windows Service persistence** using NSSM (Non-Sucking Service Manager) that provides:
+⚠️ **IMPORTANT UPDATE**: Version 1.2.3 enforces that the NetTrace Windows Service is always installed to run as the LocalSystem account for true persistence.
+This ensures the service will survive user logoff and system reboots, regardless of which user installs it.
+Previous versions could be affected if the service was inadvertently installed under a user account.

-- ✅ **Genuine Windows Service** - runs in SYSTEM context
+- ✅ **Genuine Windows Service** - always runs as LocalSystem (SYSTEM context)
 - ✅ **Survives user logouts** - continues monitoring when all users log off
 - ✅ **Survives system reboots** - auto-starts after system restart
 - ✅ **Automatic service management** - downloads and configures NSSM automatically
 - ✅ **No breaking changes** - all existing commands work identically

 All existing commands work exactly the same - this is a critical infrastructure fix with no user-facing changes.
+See 'Persistence' below for more details.

 ## Requirements